 In September 2015, the Governor signed Senate Bill No. 415 ("SB 415"), also known as the California Voter Participation Rights Act.
 This Act requires most jurisdictions, including cities, school districts, and other districts, that currently hold elections for governing board members in odd-numbered years to move their elections to even-numbered years.
 SB 415's apparent goal is to increase voter turnout, given that even-numbered year elections generally have higher voter turnout rates than odd-numbered year elections.
 There are 70 jurisdictions in San Mateo County.
-As of April 25, 2017, 11 of these jurisdictions have not yet moved to even-numbered year elections.
-We anticipate that many of these jurisdictions will move to even-numbered year elections in the near future.
+As of May 16, 7 of these jurisdictions have not yet moved to even-numbered year elections.
+We anticipate that some of these jurisdictions will move to even-numbered year elections in the near future.

-On March 9, 2017, the Board of Directors of the Westborough Water District (the "District") approved a resolution pursuant to Section 10404 of the California Elections Code requesting that election dates for future District board elections be moved from odd to even-numbered years.
-Notice of the District's requested change was submitted to the Board of Supervisors via a letter on March 10, 2017.
-The resolution would move the District's next election, currently scheduled for November 2017, to November 2018.
-Current board members up for reelection in 2017 would have their terms extended through the next election in 2018, and board members up for reelection in 2019 will continue through 2020.
+On March 14, 2017, the Board of Directors of the Highlands Recreation District (the "District") approved a Resolution pursuant to Sections 10404(b) and 10505 of the California Elections Code requesting that election dates for future District board elections be moved from odd to evennumbered years.
+Notice of the District's requested change was submitted to the Board of Supervisors on or around March 24, 2017.
+The Resolution would move the District's odd-numbered year elections to even-numbered year elections starting in 2020.
+The election scheduled for November 2021 would be held in November 2020.
+The District would hold its regularly scheduled elections in November 2017 and November 2019 and shorten the terms of all board members serving as of those dates by one (1) year and thereafter the term for each Board member will begin a new four-year cycle starting in November 2020 and November 2022.
 Section 10404(e) requires the Board of Supervisors to act on the request within sixty days.
 Under Sections 10404(d) and (e), the Chief Elections Officer shall submit to the Board of Supervisors a report on the impact and cost-effectiveness of the proposed change.
 The Board of Supervisors is required by Section 10404(e) to approve the proposed change unless it finds that "the ballot style, voting equipment, or computer capacity is such that additional elections or materials cannot be handled."
 Upon approval by the Board of Supervisors, the Elections Division will prepare and mail a notice to the registered voters of the District informing them of the election date change.